AnyLog-co/documentation/09- Integrations/deployment-scripts.md

 ---
-title: Deployment Scripts Overview
+title: Deployment Scripts — Integration Reference
-description: How the deployment-scripts repository works — why it exists, how policies and scripts communicate, and the process vs thread execution model.
+description: Internals reference — why deployment-scripts exists, how policies and scripts communicate, and the execution model behind them.
 layout: page
 visibility: public
 version: open source
 tags:
-- install
+- getting-started
 - integration
 ---

 <!--
+- 2026-07-09 | Changed in this revision:
+    - Fixed heading level: "Last resort: forking the shipped scripts directly" was a sub-heading (###) under option 3;
+      promoted to a top-level option (##) since it's a fourth choice, not a detail of option 3
+    - Added an explicit cross-link to deployment-process.md next to the condensed table, so the two tables don't silently drift out of sync if the build logic changes
+    - Expanded the "entry script isn't named main.al" section into two concrete, copy-pasteable overrides: one for docker-compose, one for `docker run` — including the tradeoff of bypassing deploy_anylog.sh's other setup steps when you do this
-Changed in this revision:
+- 2026-07-09 | Changed in this revision:
-- Fixed typo in sample config policy JSON: `brokr_threads` -> `broker_threads`
-- Added missing `.int` casts on `rest_port` and `broker_port` in the sample policy, to match what config_policy_networking.al actually does
-- Restored `blockchain.md` to the repository tree (it exists in node-deployment/ but had been dropped from a prior edit)
-- Fixed "a agent" -> "an agent"
-- Added a cross-link to deployment-process.md (build/runtime mechanics) and customizing-scripts.md (how to write/point at your own scripts)
-- Reframed the process vs thread section to make explicit that it exists mainly for people who plan to write or modify their own scripts
+    - customizing-scripts.md was retired (merged into deployment-process.md).
+The cross-link at the top now points to deployment-process.md's "Pointing at Your Own Deployment-Scripts" / entry-point-override sections instead.
+    - No other content changes — this file remains the internals/mechanics reference (policy/script
+      communication, process vs thread).
+That content stays here rather than moving to deployment-process.md.
 -->

 # AnyLog / EdgeLake Deployment Scripts — How They Work